 Protein – the real key to mass

-The concept of having to have protein in your diet is not necessarily a secret with many experts talking about the benefits of protein and it’s amino acids that are used to build muscle mass – think of the proteins like the building blocks at the toy store.
-Without the pieces, you can’t build your physical fortress.
+The concept of having protein in your diet is not necessarily a secret, with many experts discussing the benefits of protein and its amino acids used to build muscle mass – think of the proteins as the building blocks at the toy store.
+Without the pieces, you can’t develop your physical fortress.

-But what some people have a hard time figuring out is the proper amount of protein you should have in your daily diet.
+But some people have difficulty figuring out the proper amount of protein they should have in their daily diet.

-It’s all based on consuming one gram of protein for each pound of body weight – for example, a bodybuilder starting at 200 pounds will need to consume at least 200 grams of protein each day.
+It’s all based on consuming one gram of protein for each pound of body weight – for example, a bodybuilder starting at 200 pounds will need to drink at least 200 grams each day.

 More than three meals a day

-Let’s say your diet to build muscle mass requires about 4,000 calories each day, so way of accomplishing this is to eat about six meals a day – with about two hours in between.
+Let’s say your diet to build muscle mass requires about 4,000 calories each day, so the way to accomplish this is to eat about six meals a day – with about two hours in between.

-This would require eating smaller meals often and that requires a certain amount of discipline to accomplish.
+This would require eating smaller meals often, which requires a certain amount of discipline.

-It might sound like a contradiction to consider fats to be good for you, but they are there if you want to add muscle mass to your frame.
+It might sound contradictory to consider fats good for you, but they are there if you want to add muscle mass to your frame.

-Additionally, the food fats actually provide a bridge between fat and testosterone levels in the body.
+Additionally, food fats provide a bridge between fat and testosterone levels in the body.

-When weightlifters try to eat less calories, they are actually limiting the amount of fat and calorie consumption to be prepared for going on stage in a show.
-But it actually hinders their muscle growth and maintenance.
+When weightlifters try to eat fewer calories, they limit the amount of fat and calorie consumption to be prepared for going on stage in a show.
+But it hinders their muscle growth and maintenance.

 Eat well before your workout …

-One of the best things you can do for your body is to eat a meal that includes carbs that will burn slow in your system – like pasta or rice.
+One of the best things you can do for your body is to eat a meal that includes carbs that will burn slowly in your system – like pasta or rice.

-Those carbs will actually need more to become glucose and holding the blood sugar levels in the body at a consistent rate.
+Those carbs will need more to become glucose and keep the blood sugar levels in the body at a consistent rate.

-Your body will not run out of energy and you will be able to have a longer and more productive training session at the gym.
+Your body will not run out of energy, and you can have a more extended and productive training session at the gym.

 Just remember to maximize your muscle gains by having plenty of protein along with those carbs.

-After finishing your workout, now is the best time to consume more protein and some faster acting carbs – which you can gain from a protein shake that as some type of sugar to deliver those proteins through the bloodstream and into the muscle fibers you just worked on.
+After finishing your workout, now is the best time to consume more protein and some faster-acting carbs – which you can gain from a protein shake with some sugar to deliver those proteins through the bloodstream and into the muscle fibers you just worked on.
 These will help repair your body with the necessary nutrients.

-After a grueling workout, you want to have the necessary proteins and carbs to rebuild what you just tore down – and by doing so will actually be when you make the most of your gains.
+After a grueling workout, you want to have the necessary proteins and carbs to rebuild what you just tore down – and by doing so, will be when you make the most of your gains.